 “It is a sometimes forgotten part of Arizona Basketball history.
 In ways, it is more important than any conference title of even the 1997 National Championship.
 It is the hiring of Fred Snowden as Arizona head coach in the early 1970s.”

-Fred Snowden’s accomplishments as the first African American head coach at a major NCAA Division I University go beyond breaking racial barriers.
+Fred Snowden’s accomplishments as the first African American head basketball coach at a major NCAA Division I University go beyond breaking racial barriers.

 He was a pioneer in the game of basketball and a mentor to many players, both on and off the court.
 Despite the constant threat of violence, Snowden remained committed to his team and focused on the game.
 He instilled in his players the importance of hard work, perseverance, and determination, values that would help them both on and off the court.